A minimal configuration

 If we have a Jenkins server already scanning our remote repository, the previous push command will automatically trigger the execution of the code style check we have defined in our example.
 No need of doing anything else.
 Once the

 check has been executed by Jenkins, the results will be displayed.
-The setup_jenkins-pipeline-library
+The setup_jenkins-pipeline-library branch will be eventually merged into the production branch (usually master) after the dealing with the style

 standard complaints (if any).